Mariatta/mariatta.github.io/content/posts/perks-of-python-core.md

 ### Access to exclusive channel on Core Developer Discord

 There is a Discord server for Python core developers, in which other contributors like triagers are also invited.
-As a core developer, I get access to an additional "committers" channel that is not available to type of contributors.
+As a core developer, I get access to an additional "committers" channel that is not available to other type of contributors.

 ### Respect